IN THIS ISSUE .

 Like a watch wrapped around a wrist, a special enzyme encircles the DNA double helix.
 Using a combination of imaging techniques, researchers have captured snapshots of the enzyme, DNA ligase, joining together a broken strand of DNA.
 Millions of DNA breaks occur during the normal course of a cell's life.
 Without molecules that can connect the pieces, cells can malfunction, die, or become cancerous.
 Courtesy of Tom Ellenberger, Washington University School of Medicine in St. Louis.

-Ellenberger lab home page
+Ellenberger lab home page (no longer available)